catinsurance/IsaacBlueprints/docs/tutorials/crash_course/entities.md

 ## entity child tags

 The `entity` tag has numerous child tags to help define additional information about the entity that's used for different situations depending on tag.
 All of these tags are optional to include.

+(devolve and bestiary can probably be moved to an enemy page)

 ### `gibs` tag